Temple Shalom Policies

 Photography and Videotaping During Services

-Photography and videotaping during services is permitted provided that the said activity is unobtrusive and respects the integrity of the service.
+Photography and videotaping during services are permitted provided that the said activity is unobtrusive and respects the integrity of the service.
 Photographers and videographers will be positioned behind or at the side of the congregation and no flashes or lighting will be used.

 Role of Non-Jews